Jim-Fan/lambda/README.md

 * flex 2.6.4
 * Exuberant Ctags 5.8   (optional)

 To compile, simple run 'make' at shell.
+Build has been done successfully on Termux using clang as well.
+Detailed tool version is not documented here.

 Learned Topics